|31st March |

 Thompson filed more than 46 items with the court that have been forwarded to Tunis, dismissed or denied, the court said.
 The latest have been repetitive, frivolous and insult the integrity of the court.

-The disciplinary proceedings against Thompson were conducted in November, and Tunis has until April 21 to submit her recommendations to the Supreme Court.
-Thompson has since sent a letter to U.S. Attorney General Michael Mukasey, where he refers
+disciplinary proceedings against Thompson were conducted in November, and Tunis has until April 21 to submit her recommendations to the Supreme Court.
+Thompson has since sent a letter to U.S. Attorney General Michael Mukasey, where he refers to the

 Since Wikipedia is an encyclopedia with the goal of representing all topics from a neutral point of view, Wikipedia is not censored for the benefit of any particular group.